internetarchive/dweb-mirror/INSTALLATION-work.md

 ## 1. Getting your machine ready.

-This is important, as the installation instructions dont work without some preliminary upgrades, especially for some of the smaller platforms.
+This is important, as the installation instructions does not work without some preliminary upgrades, especially for some of the smaller platforms.

 ### 1A: IIAB only: Initial setup - getting Raspbian